-The Company currently estimates the total undiscounted future value amount, including an inflation factor of 4.0% for 2024 and 2.0% thereafter, of estimated cash flows to settle the future liability for asset retirement and remediation obligations to be approximately \$492.8 million and \$293.4 million at December 31, 2023, and 2022, respectively.
+The Company currently estimates the total undiscounted future value amount, including an inflation factor of 2.0%, of estimated cash flows to settle the future liability for asset retirement and remediation obligations.
+Cash flows to settle the future liability for asset retirement and remediation obligations have been estimated at \$549.1 million and \$492.8 million as at December 31, 2024 and 2023, respectively.

-In order to determine the current provision related to these future values, the estimated future values were discounted using an average risk-free rate of 3.0% and 3.3% at December 31, 2023, and 2022, respectively.
+In order to determine the current provision related to these future values, the estimated future values were discounted using an average risk-free rate of 3.3% at December 31, 2024 (3.0% - As at December 31, 2023).
 The change in the risk-free rate results in an adjustment in cost to the corresponding asset.
 Changes in the estimated future cash flows above represent revisions made as a result of the Company's review of the amount of future cash flows to settle decommissioning obligations for select assets.
-The undiscounted cash flows at the decommissioning are calculated using an estimated timing of economic outflows ranging up to 43 years with the majority estimated around 30 years.
+The undiscounted cash flows at the decommissioning are calculated using an estimated timing of economic outflows ranging up to 50 years with the majority estimated around 34 years.

-A one percent increase or decrease in the risk-free rate would decrease or increase the provision by \$39.9 million (December 31, 2022 - \$26.5 million), with a corresponding adjustment to property, plant and equipment.
+A one percent increase or decrease in the risk-free rate would decrease or increase the provision by \$42.4 million (December 31, 2023 - \$39.9 million), with a corresponding adjustment to property, plant and equipment.